-Knightscope, Inc. (the "Company") is a leading provider of autonomous security robots.
-The Company's technologies are "Made in the USA" and allow public safety professionals to more effectively deter, intervene, capture, and prosecute criminals.
+Knightscope, Inc. (the "Company") is an advanced public safety technology company that builds fully autonomous security robots and Blue Light emergency communications systems.
 The Company's mission is to make the United States of America the safest country in the world by helping to protect the people, places, and assets where we live, work, study and visit.

-To support this mission, the Company designs, develops, manufactures, markets, deploys, and supports Autonomous Security Robots ("ASRs"), autonomous charging stations, the proprietary Knightscope Security Operations Center ("KSOC") software user interface, and blue light emergency communication devices.
+To support this mission, the Company designs, develops, manufactures, markets, deploys, and supports Autonomous Security Robots ("ASRs"), autonomous charging stations, the proprietary Knightscope Security Operations Center ("KSOC") software user interface, Blue Light emergency communication devices, and its newly released Knightscope Emergency Management System ("KEMS") platform.